OSGeo/gdal/doc/source/drivers/vector/miramon.rst

     - *FileNameA.dbf* file (note the 'A' before the '.'): Contains the main table of the database in dBASE (DBF) format, or in extended DBF if necessary.
 This table contains information about the relationship between arcs and polygons, not the main features information.
-It's necessary in MiraMon but not read directly by the GDAL MiraMon driver because it is redundant to the information on the linestring part.
+It is necessary in MiraMon but not read directly by the GDAL MiraMon vector driver because it is redundant to the information on the linestring part.

     - *FileNameA.rel* file (note the 'A' before the '.'): Contains additional data about the data, the relations of the database and the symbolization description.
-It's necessary in MiraMon but not read directly by the GDAL MiraMon driver.
+It is necessary in MiraMon but not read directly by the GDAL MiraMon vector driver.

-    - *FileName.nod* file: Contains the graphic database with the coordinates that define the vector features.
-It is necessary in the MiraMon vector format but not read by the GDAL MiraMon driver because nodes contain topological information that is not transferred to other formats.
+    - *FileName.nod* file: Contains the graphic database with information about the linestring needed to define each node.
+It is necessary in the MiraMon vector format but not read by the GDAL MiraMon vector driver because nodes contain topological information that is not transferred to other formats.

     - *FileNameN.dbf* file (note the 'N' before the '.'): Contains the main table of the database in dBASE (DBF) format, or in extended DBF if necessary.
 This table contains information about the relationships between arcs and nodes, and other attributes of the nodes, if needed.
-      It is necessary in the MiraMon vector format but not read by the GDAL MiraMon driver because nodes contain topological information that is not transferred to other formats.
+      It is necessary in the MiraMon vector format but not read by the GDAL MiraMon vector driver because nodes contain topological information that is not transferred to other formats.

     - *FileNameN.rel* file (note the 'N' before the '.'): Contains additional data about the data, the relations of the database and the symbolization description.
-It's necessary in MiraMon but not read directly by the GDAL MiraMon driver.
+It is necessary in MiraMon but not read directly by the GDAL MiraMon vector driver.

-In MiraMon the concepts of multipoints and multistrings are not supported but the driver translates a multipoint into N points and a multistring into N arcs.
+In MiraMon the concepts of OGRMultiPoints and OGRMultiLineStrings are not supported, but the driver translates a multipoint into N points and a multistring into N arcs.
 So, when reading a MiraMon file of type *.pol*, the corresponding layer will be reported as of type wkbPolygon, but depending on the number of parts of each geometry, the actual type of the geometry for each feature can be either OGRPolygon or OGRMultiPolygon.
-This does not apply for *.arc* and *.pnt* MiraMon files because the concept of OGRMultiLineString or OGRMultiPoint does not exist.

-The reading driver verifies if multipart polygons adhere to the specification (that is to say, the vertices of outer rings should be oriented clockwise on the X/Y plane, and those of inner rings counterclockwise) otherwise, the driver corrects the orientation.
+The reading driver verifies if multipart polygons adhere to the specification (that is to say, the vertices of outer rings should be oriented clockwise on the X/Y plane, and those of inner rings counterclockwise).
+Otherwise, the driver corrects the orientation (in the original format this specification is not the case as polygon files are based on topological arc files, where the order of the vertices may be relevant).

 Measures (M coordinate) are not supported.
 Symbolization is neither read nor generated by this driver.